hslua/hslua/README.md

 software and embedded devices.
 This package provides Haskell bindings to Lua, enable coders to embed the language into their programs, making them scriptable.

-HsLua ships with batteries included and includes the most recent Lua version (i.e., Lua 5.3.5).
+HsLua ships with batteries included and includes Lua 5.3.6.
 Cabal flags make it easy to compile against a system-wide Lua installation.